kubernetes/website/docs/user-guide/logging/overview.md

 While Kubernetes does not provide a native solution for cluster-level logging, there are several common approaches you can consider:

-* You can use a node-level logging agent that runs on every node as a manifest pod or a DaemonSet replica.
+* You can use a node-level logging agent that runs on every node.
-* You can include a dedicated sidecar container for logging in an application pod in your cluster.
+* You can include a dedicated sidecar container for logging in an application pod.
 * You can push logs directly to a back-end, from within an application.

 ### Using a node logging agent